 The findings, which appeared in the magazine Nature, provide a pathway to the creation of pharmaceuticals aimed at treating autism spectrum disorders (ASD) that are associated with diminished social interaction skills, impaired communication ability, and repetitive behaviors.

 “The creation of a drug to address ASD will be difficult, but these findings offer a potential route to get there,” says Eric Klann, a professor at NYU’s Center for Neural Science and the study’s senior author.
 “We have not only confirmed a common link for several such disorders, but also have raised the exciting possibility that the behavioral afflictions of those individuals with ASD can be addressed.”

-The study’s other co-authors included researchers from the University of California, San Francisco (UCSF) and three French institutions: Aix-Marseille Universite’; Institut National de la Santé et de la Recherche Médicale (INSERM); and Le Centre National de la Recherche Scientifique (CNRS).
+The study’s other co-authors include researchers from the University of California, San Francisco’s School of Medicine and three French institutions—Aix-Marseille Université, Institut National de la Santé et de la Recherche Médicale, and Le Centre National de la Recherche Scientifique.